Injuries & Fatalities In Construction

 If you have been keeping up with our regular blog posts, you will already know that the construction industry is one of the most dangerous job sectors in the UK.
 If you didn’t know, don’t worry, our article ‘Most Dangerous Industries In The UK’ is still available to read on our blog.
 Take a look to find out which industry takes the top spot.

 In 2013/14 the construction industry accounted for 42 fatal injuries to workers.
 The overall average fatalities in construction stand at 46.
-This shows a slight decrease of deaths in construction in the past two years.
+This shows a slight decrease in deaths in construction in the past two years.
 Just because the death rate is slightly lower than normal, there is no reason why we cannot carry on lowering this number by working safely.

 Injuries in construction have dropped ever so slightly over the past couple of years, but the numbers of injuries are still very high.
 Falls from height cause the majority of injuries in construction.
 In 2013/14, falls from height accounted for 581 injuries and 19 fatalities.
 We believe that these numbers can be reduced by safely using the correct equipment and complying with the Working at Height Regulations of 2005.
 Other major injuries are caused by slips and trips, being struck by objects and lifting or handling heavy goods.
 Unfortunately, we are not experts in avoiding being struck by objects or lifting heavy goods, so we can’t advise you about avoiding these injuries.
 We are working at height experts and we can help you choose the right equipment for the job and advise you how to work safely at height.